rskbansal/ERC_SwarmBots/multimaster/SETUP.md

 rosdep update
 rosdep install -i --as-root pip:false --reinstall --from-paths multimaster
 ```
 After installation of all the packages, we need to build the same using `catkin_make` command.
-But make sure that before running the command, you are present in the root of your ***catkin workspace***, just type `cd ~/catkin_ws`.
+But make sure that before running the command, you are present in the root of your ***catkin workspace***, just type `cd ~/catkin_ws`.  <br>
 > Congratulations!
-You have succefully installed multimaster_fkie for your workspace and can start working with multiple masters now.
-For any further information, you may refer these resources :)
+You have succefully installed multimaster_fkie for your workspace and now you can start working with multiple masters.
+For any further queries, you may refer the below mentioned resources :)

 ## References
 [ROS Wiki for multimaster](http://wiki.ros.org/multimaster_fkie)